kauderk/kauderk.github.io/yt-gif-extension/install/faq/README.md

 ---
 ### What is a "Timestamp Display"?
-Because the main feature of the YT GIF extension is to use the timestamps boundaries, you might be interested to see the duration of a small section, or the position relative to the entire video.
+Because the main feature of the YT GIF extension is to use timestamps as boundaries, you might be interested to see the duration of a small section, or the position relative to the entire video.

 ---